If you’ve been with me for awhile, you know that I’m a french macaron lover. I love making them and I love eating them.

 Fruity Pebbles Macarons

-- In a medium bowl, sift together almond flour and powdered sugar.
+- In a medium bowl, sift together the almond flour and powdered sugar, then set aside.

 - In the bowl of a stand mixer fitted with the whisk attachment, or using an electric hand mixer, beat the egg whites on medium speed until nice and foamy.
 Add cream of tartar and continue to beat until your whisk begins leaving visible trails in the foamy egg whites.